St. Therese of Lisieux Wallet Phone Case

 The St. Therese of Lisieux Wallet Phone Case is a beautifully crafted, handmade accessory using genuine Pictaleather® inside and out.
 Pictaleather® is a soft and luxurious high-quality imitation leather that will not fade or flake over time.

-◼ Secure tilt styling so you can watch videos or read emails hands free
+◼ Secure tilt styling for hands free viewing

 This is a couture item which is custom made-to-order.
 Our couture collection features exclusive, custom designs with our signature crown somewhere within the design.
 Not sold in stores and you won’t find this anywhere else!

 Our custom made-on-demand wallet phone cases ship world-wide directly from our manufacturer in England and should arrive within 10-14 days.
 Destination tracking is available on this item for most countries.
 A tracking number will be emailed to you as soon as your order has shipped.

 Please Note that during peak shopping seasons, production and ship time may take a little longer than normal.
 If you are buying this item as a gift, please order as early as possible.
 We don't want to disappoint you or the gift recipient with a potentially delayed order.

 For countries where tracking numbers are not available, this item should arrive by regular post within 2-4 weeks.
 Orders that have not arrived within 45 days from the time your order has shipped are eligible for a free reshipment or a refund.

 Marie Francoise-Therese Martin - lovingly called "The Little Flower" - was born in 1873 in Alencon, France to pious parents Louis and Zelie.
 Both her parents were devout Catholics who would eventually become the first (and to date only) married couple canonized together in 2016.
 Her mother died when she was four, leaving her father and elder sisters to raise her.